 Financing the above operation can come from foreign aid received or loans granted to the government to help to tackle the outbreak.
 Everyone taking part in this operation should receive payment.
 People in the slums are depending on getting out each day, to earn the money to buy food each day.
 By employing and engaging the community the aid money received will help to prevent starvation within the slums.

 People don’t have access to clean water.
 Social distancing is impossible.
-There is an urgent need to issue well organized distribution and donation centers that receive and distribute: food, hand sanitizers, soap, clean drining water, sanitary towels.
+There is an urgent need to issue well organized distribution and donation centers that receive and distribute: food, hand sanitizers, soap, clean drinking water, sanitary towels.
 To translate the WHO Guidelines for using masks safely in Swahili and other local languages is paramount, including visual info-graphic posters for illiterate population.

 People who have had the COVID19 disease can be deployed to work in the isolation facilities, (paid work).
 Minimizing the risks of infecting other people who have not yet been infected.